ancabilloni/Robot-Arm-Kinematics/README.md

 ### Kinematics Analysis
 #### Homogenous Transformation Between Links

-The reference frame of the robot in its original position.
+The reference frame of the robot in its default position.
 ![image2](https://github.com/ancabilloni/Robot-Arm-Kinematics/blob/master/misc_images/original_pos.png)

-Here is the diagram with reference frames being define to follow DH method to find the parameters for the transformation matrices:
+Here is the diagram with reference frames being define to follow [Denavit-Hartenberg](https://en.wikipedia.org/wiki/Denavit%E2%80%93Hartenberg_parameters) method to find the parameters for the transformation matrices:
 ![image3](https://github.com/ancabilloni/Robot-Arm-Kinematics/blob/master/misc_images/Reference_frame.png)

-To define the homogeneous transformation between joints in this robot arm, I applied the Denavit–Hartenberg method with the convention as follow:
+To define the homogeneous transformation between joints in this robot arm, the Denavit–Hartenberg convention I applied as follow:
 ![image7](https://github.com/ancabilloni/Robot-Arm-Kinematics/blob/master/misc_images/Selection_066.png)

 This table is the result of all the parameters being define according to the DH convention above: